wz649588/tetris/README.md

 - Fullscreen mode with centered board and UI
 - Score and level shown at the top
-- Next tetromino preview on the right
+- Next two tetrominoes previewed on the right
 - Board flashes yellow when you clear four lines at once (Tetris)
 - Game speed increases as you level up